lvgl/lvgl/docs/porting/draw.rst

 ************************

-For example if your MCU/MPU supports a powerful vector graphics engine you might use only that instead of LVGL’s SW renderer.
+For example if your MCU/MPU supports a powerful vector graphics engine you might use only that instead of LVGL's SW renderer.
 In this case, you need to base the renderer on the basic :cpp:type:`lv_draw_ctx_t` (instead of :cpp:struct:`lv_draw_sw_ctx_t`) and extend/initialize it as you wish.